bm20894/Image-Tools/README.md

 ### Client 4: Developer

 ## Installation
-To use, simply `pip install Toucan-Tools`.
+To use, `$ pip install Toucan-Tools`.
 From there, all of the command-line tools will be available for use anywhere on your machine.

 ## Usage
 A main script (run from terminal) processes an image with a library of image tools.
 To run: `$ toucan imagefile.jpg -t blur`.
 This will display a window showing the image with the applied tool.